rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 1. My Apple Watch.  (my-apple-watch.md)

-1. Prelude to musing 1000 (prelude-to-1000-2020-01-xx.md)

 1. The Fiboacci Spiral.
 Damian Hirst, Intelletual Property, and my Final Project for Sculpture.

-1. Choosing a book for Rebelsky Reading Group, Revisited.
-I spent the remainder of Winter break reading books.  _The Starless Sea_.
-Some Howard Frank Mosher.
-What else?

 1. Academia.edu.
 I keep getting messages from Academia.edu.
 "The
 name Samuel Rebelsky was mentioned in an influential paper" and